hortonworks/cloudbreak/authorization-common/README.md

 1. Define new resource types in `AuthorizationResourceType`,
 2. define new rights by extending `AuthorizationResourceAction` enum with new (String right, AuthorizationResourceType type) values (the new right should be defined in UMS previously),
-3. to support legacy authorization add a mapping from the new right to the legacy right in the `legacyRights.json`,
-4. implement `ResourceBasedCrnProvider`'s methods to support different scenarios on API level,
+3. implement `ResourceBasedCrnProvider`'s methods to support different scenarios on API level,
     - `ResourceBasedCrnProvider.getResourceCrnByResourceName(String)` - if you want to support resoure names,
     - `ResourceBasedCrnProvider.getResourceCrnListByResourceNameList(Collection<String>)` - if you want to support list of resoure names,
     - `ResourceBasedCrnProvider.getEnvironmentCrnByResourceCrn(String)` - if you want to support environment level authorization as well (has right on resource or on resource's environment),
     - `ResourceBasedCrnProvider.getEnvironmentCrnsByResourceCrns(Collection<String>)` - if you want to support environment level authorization when the request contains a list of crn-s, names,
-5. if certain resoures should be handled as default resources (for example default image catalog), and the authorization shouldn't call UMS at all, implement `DefaultResourceChecker` interface.
+4. if certain resoures should be handled as default resources (for example default image catalog), and the authorization shouldn't call UMS at all, implement `DefaultResourceChecker` interface.

 ## How does it work internally